mcds-cmu/11634/s24/syllabus/index.md

 - **Midterm Presentation**.
 Present the highlights of the vision, requirements, design, and plan, along with any preliminary results, in a recorded video.

-- **Midterm Presentation Team Peer Review**.
-Watch at least one peer team's midterm presentation video and submit a brief review of the team(s) 's presentation on Persuall.
+- **Midterm Presentation Peer Review**.
+Attend at least one peer team's midterm presentation video and submit a brief review of the team(s) 's presentation on Persuall.

 - **Draft Report**.
 Document all of the updates made to the vision / requirements / design and plan documents, with a focus on any remaining issues to be addressed in the Fall semester.
 Be sure to revisit the work breakdown structure in order to provide the most realistic plan possible for the remaining work.
 Summarize all experimental results achieved so far (with appropriate calculations of statistical significance), along with a discussion of performance gains versus the prior state of the art, an analysis of known remaining error types, and suggestions for how to address known gaps in performance or specific error categories.